tic-tac-token/ttt-book/src/introduction.md

 The content in this book was originally written as a supplement to a series of hands on workshops.
 In person, we typically cover one chapter per week, with two one hour sessions dedicated to writing code collaboratively using [Live Share](https://code.visualstudio.com/learn/collaboration/live-share).

+Special thanks to [8th Light](https://8thlight.com/careers) for supporting these workshops.

 ## Prerequisites

 You should have some experience programming to get the most out of this content, but you don't have to be an expert.
 Here are a few suggested prerequisites.

 - You've read chapters 1-6 of [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) to get a basic understanding of Ethereum.
 - 101 level React: You've created a basic React application.
 You should be familiar with create-react-app, hooks, structuring an app, and basic testing.
 - 102 level automated testing: You've written automated tests before.
 You should be comfortable writing unit tests and using xUnit style assertions.
 - 102 level UNIX: You're not afraid of the terminal.
 You should be familiar with Make, bash, and working on the command line.
 - 201 level polyglot programming: You've used both a dynamic language like JS/Python and a typed language like Java/Golang.